hemershon/hemershon_blog_/_pages/about.md

 ---

 Minimal Mistakes is designed, developed, and maintained by Michael Rose.
-Just another boring, tattooed, designer from Buffalo New York.
+Just another boring, tattooed, designer from Buffalo New York.pp